projectacrn/acrn-hypervisor/doc/tutorials/trustyACRN.rst

    :width: 600px
    :name: keymaster-app

-   Keystore service and Keymaster HAL
+   Keystore Service and Keymaster HAL

 As shown in :numref:`keymaster-app` above, the Keymaster HAL is a dynamically-loadable library used by the Keystore service to provide